jmedding/influx_grafana/setup.md

 7. `sudo docker-compose up`

 8. Using a web browser goto *\<ip address>:8083*.
 You should see the influxDB web console.
-You can now access influxDB as an Admin as there are no access rights configured yet.
+You can now access *influxDB* as an Admin as there are no access rights configured yet.

-9. Using a wev browser goto *\<ip address>:3000*.
-You should see the Grafana login page.
+9. Using a web browser goto *\<ip address>:3000*.
+You should see the *Grafana* login page.
 You can login as *admin:admin*.

 ## Create a database for Comos data
-1. Access the influxDB web console on port 8083 of the influxDB server.
+1. Access the *influxDB* web console on port 8083 of the *influxDB* server.

-2. In the *Query* box, enter `CREATE DATABASE COMOS`
+2. In the **Query** box, enter `CREATE DATABASE COMOS`

 3. Check that the response is positive

-## Configure User Authentication and Authorization for influxDB
+## Configure User Authentication and Authorization for *influxDB*

-1. Access the influxDB web console on port 8083 of the influxDB server.
+1. Access the influxDB web console on port 8083 of the *influxDB* server.

 2. Create an Admin user *(jon/surfin)*